jimburton/noughts-and-crosses/README.md

 ## Exercises

 Add the functionality to allow players to chat with each other during a game.
-On the server side, add a `MsgType` called `CHAT` and a clause to the switch statement in the `onMessage` handler that sends a message to the opponent.
+On the server side, you need to edit the class `NACWebSocket`.
+Add a `MsgType` called `CHAT` and a clause to the switch statement in the `onMessage` handler that sends a message to the opponent.
 You can expect the message to be stored in the `userMessage` field of the `Message` that arrives.

-On the client side, you will be adding code to the file `script.js`.
+On the client side, you will be adding code to the file `script.js` in the `resources` folder.
+Although you aren't expected to be a JavaScript expert, you should be able to work out how to add the chat functionality by calling existing functions and changing the properties of some HTML elements.
 You need to enable the form fields relating to chat when a game begins, and disable them when a game ends.
+Read the contents of `index.html` to find the names of the fields.
 If you have a form field called `"foo"` you can enable it like this:

     id("foo").disabled = false;